Research InsightLead Scoring

 Moderate

-These reveal readiness to buy.
-A quiet lead with strong intent signals often closes faster.
+These indicate readiness to purchase.
+A subtle lead with clear intent signals often results in quicker closures.

 Why Does This Matter?